The best vacuums for hardwood floors and area rugs are powerful enough to clean deep into rug fibers yet gentle enough to avoid scratching the wood.

 There are dozens of options to choose from at a wide range of prices.
-After testing over a dozen vacuums and spending over 16 hours researching, our top four vacuums for hardwood floors and area rugs are the following (links to Amazon):
+After testing over a dozen vacuums and spending over 16 hours researching, our top four vacuums for hardwood floors and area rugs are the following:

-- Bissell Hard Floor Expert Deluxe Canister Vacuum (view on Amazon)
+- Value Pick: Bissell Zing Bagless Canister Vacuum (view on Amazon)

 - Pros: Lightweight, easy to maneuver, the dirt tank is easy to empty, and affordable.

 - Cons: Small dirt tank and lack of suction power.